 Director, Sales and Marketing

-Singer has more than 10 years of experience in product development and management.
-Prior to joining Bode Technology, Singer held research and product development positions in the biotechnology industry related to vaccine R&D.
+Mr. Singer has more than 10 years of experience in product development and management.
+Prior to joining Bode, Mr. Singer held research and product development positions in the biotechnology industry related to vaccine R&D.

-Singer earned a master of business administration and a master of science in biotechnology from Johns Hopkins University and a bachelor of science in chemical engineering from the University of Maryland.
+Mr. Singer earned a Master of Business Administration and a Master of Science in biotechnology from Johns Hopkins University and a Bachelor of Science in chemical engineering from the University of Maryland.

-Ahmed has played a key role in supporting the President’s National DNA Initiative to reduce DNA backlogs across the United States.
-Bode Cellmark’s team has been responsible for processing more than 1.5 million DNA databanking samples and Ahmed has successfully led and completed projects for multiple state, federal, and international agencies.
-In addition, Ahmed also has extensive hands-on experience processing various DNA substrates, implementing robotic methodologies, and effectively using LIMS software for high throughput DNA processing.
-Ahmed received his master of science in biochemistry and his bachelor of science in biology from The George Washington University.
+Mr. Ahmed has successfully acquired, led and completed multiple contracts with international, state, and federal law enforcement agencies.
+In addition, Mr. Ahmed also has extensive hands-on experience in processing various DNA substrates, implementing robotic methodologies, and effectively using software solutions for high throughput DNA processing.
+Mr. Ahmed received his Master of Science in Biochemistry and his Bachelor of Science in Biology from George Washington University.